-Are you deficient in omega-3 fatty acids?
+Are you getting too little omega-3 fatty acids?

-They can help in many ways but are most commonly known for reducing the risk of heart disease, helping with proper fetal development, reducing inflammation in the blood and joints, favorable changes for fat loss or weight management, and many more.
+They can help in many ways, but are most commonly known for reducing the risk of heart disease, helping with proper fetal development, improving joint health, favorable changes for fat loss or weight management, helping to improve cognitive function, and many more.

 So, let’s jump into your questions…